metahkg/rlp-proxy-rewrite/README.md

 ## Other information

-- rate limit: 150 requests per minute
+- rate limit: 100 requests per minute
-- *Warning*: A bit slower since it uses puppeteer
+- *Warning*: slower since it uses puppeteer
 - manifest support not yet available, as [metascraper-manifest](https://www.npmjs.com/package/metascraper-manifest) does not have types.

 ## Requirements